release-engineering/dist-git/README.md

 #### 7. Deployment

-You can see example of deployement in [Fedora Infastructure](https://infrastructure.fedoraproject.org/cgit/ansible.git/tree/roles/distgit) and in [Copr](https://infrastructure.fedoraproject.org/cgit/ansible.git/tree/roles/copr/dist_git).
+You can see examples of Ansible deployment scripts in [Fedora Infastructure dist-git role] and [Copr dist-git role].

 Developer Guide